xinthink/action-telegram/README.md

 > You can find more details in [action.yml]

-The message will look like:
+The [Telegram] message will look like:
   - BOT name

     🔴 [owner/repo]() Check **Failure**